-Nuvve's headquarters are located in San Diego, California where it currently leases approximately 8,000 square feet of office space under a lease that expires on May 31, 2021.
-Nuvve believes this space is sufficient to meet its needs for the foreseeable future and that any additional space Nuvve may require will be available on commercially reasonable terms.
+Nuvve's headquarters are located in San Diego, California.
+Through May 31, 2021, Nuvve leased approximately 8,000 square feet of office space.
+Nuvve has signed a lease for a new headquarters in San Diego, California, for 10,250 square feet of office space.
+Nuvve expects to take occupancy of these premises on or about December 1, 2021.
+In the meantime, Nuvve's headquarters are located at temporary facilities in San Diego, California.
+Nuvve believes that the new headquarters will be sufficient to meet its needs for the foreseeable future and that any additional space Nuvve may require will be available on commercially reasonable terms.
 Nuvve also maintains office space, operations and equipment storage facilities in Delaware, Denmark, France and the United Kingdom.